Yannai Kadamani

-Yannai Kadamani Fonrodona (born March 12, 1993) is a Colombian dancer, professor, artist and politician who served as Deputy Minister of Arts and the Cultural and Creative Economy from 2024 to 2025 and currently as Minister of Culture since February 27, 2025.
+Yannai Kadamani Fonrodona (born February 18, 1993) is a Colombian dancer, professor, artist and politician who served as Minister of Culture from 2025 to 2026 under President Gustavo Petro.
+She previously served as Deputy Minister of Arts and the Cultural and Creative Economy.

 Born in Bogotá, D.C., Kadamani studied art at the Francisco José de Caldas District University and later earned a master's degree in performing arts from the National University of Costa Rica.
-Kadamani is the tenth female Minister of Culture (after Patricia Ariza in 2022) as well as the first of Lebanese origin.
+Kadamani is the tenth female Minister of Culture after Patricia Ariza in 2022 as well as the first of Lebanese descent.